k2view-academy/K2View-Academy/articles/04_fabric_studio/12_shared_objects.md

     Note: If a Global is defined in both a Shared Object and a specific Logical Unit, the one used is the one defined in the specific Logical Unit.
 Other Logical Units use the definitions in the Shared Object.
   * Resources, various files that can be saved both as part of a project and in version control.
 * [Broadway](/articles/19_Broadway/01_broadway_overview.md) - set of flows that can be used for the data movement, its transformation and orchestration.
 A Broadway flow, defined at a Shared Objects level, may be used in any LU included in the project.
-* [Database Types/Custom Interface Types](/articles/05_DB_interfaces/10_database_types.md ) - where you can define a new database type that has a JDBC driver, which is not part of the Product package.
-Addition, you can edit product-supported database types that are used when defining interfaces.
+* [Database Types/Custom Interface Types](/articles/05_DB_interfaces/10_database_types.md ) - where you can define a new database type that has a JDBC driver, which is not a part of the Product package.
+Additionally, you can edit product-supported database types that are used when defining interfaces.

 <studio>